bmeck/sandbox/README.md

 ## Documentation

-Basic syntax: `sandbox_instance.run( code, hollaback )`
+Basic syntax: `sandbox_instance.run( code, callback )`

 `code` is the string of Javascript to be executed.

-`hollaback` is a function, and it's called with a single argument, `output`.
+`callback` is a function, and it's called with a two arguments, `err` and `output`.

-`output` is an object with two properties: `result` and `console`.
-The `result` property is an inspected string of the return value of the code.
-The `console` property is an array of all console output.
+`output` is an object with the following properties properties:

+`result` is an inspected string of the return value of the code.
+`console` is an array of all console output.
+`typeof` is the typeof the result (useful for when things do not encode as JSON).

 For example, given the following code: